• ENGLISH, FRENCH, DUTCH, GERMAN AND RUSSIAN SPOKEN

 So, the owners of the property are different people from the user.
 This kind of owners is named “Nude owners”.

-The “Nude owners” are those who have the ownership of the property.
+The “Nude or Bare owners” are those who have the ownership of the property.
 But they cannot “use” the property, nor to “live” at the property, nor to “rent” the property, as this right is given expressly to the “usufructers”.
 In fact, the Nude owners may have not right to “access” to the property if the usufructairies do not allow them to.

 The “usufructuaries” are those who have the right to “live”, “rent” and “use” the property, and even block the access to the “nude owners”, in case they wished to.